-The true essence of Scotland, its most beautiful location of the Highlands boasts so many great golf courses with breath taking views and great true Scottish hospitality.
-With golf having been played in Dornoch for over 400 years and the wonderful, traditional courses like Brora and Golspie plus the Walker Cup venue of Nairn and 4 times Scottish Open venue Castle Stuart you will love the relaxed experience on offer.
-Add in dozens of distilleries where many of the world`s most famous malts are distilled and great castles and scenery and you will love this most Scottish of trips.
+The true essence of Scotland and the most beautiful area of the county, the Highlands boasts so many great golf courses with breathtaking views and great true Scottish hospitality.
+With golf having been played in Dornoch for over 400 years, and the wonderful, traditional courses like Brora and Golspie, plus the Walker Cup venue of Nairn and 4 times Scottish Open venue Castle Stuart, you will love the relaxed experience on offer.
+Add in dozens of distilleries where many of the world`s most famous malts are distilled, spectacular scenery and great castles, and you will love visiting this area of the country.

 James Braid, the 5 times winner of the Open championship, created two masterpieces just north of Dornoch, one here at Brora and the other at Golspie which you pass through.
 You will also pass the beautiful former Estate of the Earl of Sutherland, Dunrobin Castle, on the way – well worth a visit.
 This delightful links which rates in the top 100 courses in the British Isles, is charming with excellent greens and to get a feel of how golf used to be, they are surrounded by fencing to keep off the sheep and cattle that roam the links!